 Former Ireland President Challenges Roman Catholic Hierarchy’s Attitude Toward LGBT Community

-January 9, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+January 9, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 Mary McAleese, former president of Ireland, is making headlines this week for asking for a change in the Catholic hierarchy’s anti-gay legacy.
 While speaking in Scotland, McAleese called for greater transparency within the Church.